neffercarrillo/security-plus/notes/README.md

 - mandatory access control (MAC)
 - context-based permissions defined by properties for a given file or process
 - SELinux and AppArmor are both context-based permissions
-- discretionary access control (DAC) each objec has a list of entities that are allowed to access it
+- discretionary access control (DAC) each object has a list of entities that are allowed to access it
-- SELinux does not allow DAC. it rellies on MAC.
+- SELinux does not allow DAC. it relies on MAC.
 - three main contexts - user role and type
 - user defines who can access
 - role what roles can access